EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 // ]

 #lemma("Splitting Lemma")[
   Let $ses(A, B, C, f:f, g:g)$ be a short exact sequence.
-The followings are equivalent:
+The following are equivalent:
   + The short exact sequence is split;
   + There exists a *retraction*#footnote[The terms "retraction" and "section" come from algebraic topology, but for our purpose they are nothing more than certain morphisms.] $r: B->A$ such that $r oo f = id_A$;
   + There exists a *section* $s : C -> B$ such that $g oo s = id_C$.